 Check-In:

-- All arriving campers and drivers must stay in vehicle until a health assessment is completed
+• All arriving campers and drivers must stay in vehicle until a you have been greeted by camp staff and completed a health screening form.

 During Camp: